Group Spike and Slab Variational Bayes: Application to real-world data

-\subsection{Bardet-Biedl Syndrome Gene Expression Study}
+To evaluate the methods, ten-fold cross-validation is used.
+Specifically, methods are fit to the validation set, and the test set is used for evaluation.
+This is done by computing the: (i) MSE between the true and predicted value of the response, given by $\frac{1}{\tilde{n}}\| y - X \widehat{\beta} \|$ where $\tilde{n}$ is the size of the test set, (ii) posterior predictive coverage, which measures the proportion of times the response is included in the 95\% PP set, and (iii) the average size of the 95\% PP set.
+In addition, (iv) the number of groups selected, given by $\sum_{k=1}^M \mathbb{I}(\gamma_k > 0.5)$, is also reported.

+The performance of each method is presented in \Cref{tab:mgd_results}.
+The results highlight that GSVB obtains parsimonious models with a comparable MSE to SSGL.
+In addition, GSVB provides uncertainty quantification with a posterior predictive coverage of $0.945$ and $0.941$ for GSVB--D and GSVB--B, respectively.
+Finally, when the methods are fit to the full dataset, the SNPs selected by both methods are: \texttt{rs13476241}, \texttt{rs13477968}, and \texttt{rs13483814} for GSVB--D, with GSVB--B selecting \texttt{rs13477939} in addition.
+Notably, \texttt{rs13477968} corresponds to the \textit{Ago3} gene, which has been shown to play a role in activating LDL receptors \citep{Madrigano2008}.

+Finally, in genetic studies, $x^{\ast \top} \beta$ is referred to as the polygenic risk score and is commonly used to evaluate genetic risk.
+While frequentist or MAP methods offer only point estimates, \Cref{fig:mouse-pgrs} demonstrates that GSVB can offer a distribution for this score, highlighting the uncertainty associated with the estimate.

+\subsection{Bardet-Biedl syndrome gene expression study}

-The first dataset we examine is of microarray data, consisting of gene expression measurements for 120 laboratory rats\footnote{available at \url{ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE5nnn/GSE5680/matrix/}}.
-Originally the dataset was studied by \cite{Scheetz2006a} and has subsequently been used to demonstrate the performance of several group selection algorithms \citep{Huang2010, Breheny2015, Bai2020d}.
-Briefly, the dataset consists of normalized microarray data harvested from the eye tissue of 12 week old male rats.
-The outcome of interest is the expression of TRIM32 a gene known to cause Bardet-Biedl syndrome, a genetic disease of multiple organs including the retina.
+Here, we examine microarray data consisting of gene expression measurements for 120 laboratory rats\footnote{available at \url{ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE5nnn/GSE5680/matrix/}}.
+Originally, the dataset was studied by \cite{Scheetz2006a} and has subsequently been used to demonstrate the performance of several group selection algorithms \citep{Huang2010, Breheny2015, Bai2020}.
+Briefly, the dataset consists of normalized microarray data harvested from the eye tissue of 12-week-old male rats.
+The outcome of interest is the expression of TRIM32, a gene known to cause Bardet-Biedl syndrome, a genetic disease affecting multiple organs, including the retina.